 – Rasūlullāh (ṣallallāhu ‘alayhi wasallam) did not ascend for Mi‘rāj literally

 N.B.
-These are just some beliefs of the Qādiyānī sect, there are many others which have not been recorded here.
+These are just some beliefs of the Qādiyānī sect, there are many others which have not been mentioned here.

 قال ابن نجيم المصري (المتوفى: 970هـ): وإن أخبرت المرأة أن زوجها قد ارتد لها أن تتزوج بآخر بعد انقضاء العدة في رواية الاستحسان